 Buzzing near the bottom can be caused by an improperly balanced fridge.
 When the fridge runs, one or the other of the legs may just slightly be touching the floor, so that when the fridge runs, the leg vibrates or "buzzes" against the floor.
 You can determine if balance is the key by slightly tipping the fridge to remove all the weight from one side and then the other.
 If the buzzing stops, the legs need to be adjusted.

 Self-defrost models and refrigerators with ice makers will buzz during their respective cycles.
-When water valves open to refill the ice maker, the unit will buzz.
+When water valves open to refill it, the ice maker makes a humming noise or buzz.
+Additionally you will hear a buzz if the ice maker is on, but there's no water supply.
 When water drips down onto the heated coils on a self defrost model, there will also be a buzzing sound.
 However, this type of buzzing will only last as long as the cycle lasts and will be intermittent and not constant.

 Buzzing From Behind

 In many cases, the compressor will begin to buzz as it becomes older and worn out.
 It may begin buzzing and last for years, or it may begin buzzing and break down within days.
 If you pull the fridge out from the wall and hear a buzzing noise coming from the lower rear area, the chances are it is the compressor.
 In this instance, you may want to call a professional and have it checked out.